-If your business offers products or services consumers typically buy on Father’s Day, consider promoting your sales event through print and digital coupon offers and direct mail.
+If your business offers products or services consumers typically buy on Father’s Day, consider promoting your sales event through digital coupon offers and direct mail.
 By sending a direct mail piece, such as a postcard or flyer, consumers have a tangible reminder about what to purchase for Father’s Day.

 If your business offers experiences for Dad, get the word out early and often.
 For instance, offering specials on activities that get the kids out of the house can be a great gift for everyone!
 An adventure activity such as ziplining, whitewater rafting or weekend camping would make any adventure-seeking, outdoorsy dad happy.
 And how about concert tickets to see a favorite band for music-loving dads?

-Gift of experiences often need planning and reservations.
+Gifts of experiences often need planning and reservations.
 You’ll want to give consumers as much time as possible to buy into your suggestions for Father’s Day.
 Direct mail makes it easy for consumers to remember to plan early and reserve events now.
 In addition to direct mail, you can also use social media to promote your business.
-Try uploading videos and photos of the experiences you offer on social media, YouTube, and your website.
+Try uploading videos and photos of the experiences you offer on social media, YouTube and your website.